syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-Now output will be,
+Now, the output will be as follows.

  ![NodewithConnector](Getting-Started_images\nodewithConnector.png)

-#### Connectors for Flow diagram
+#### Connectors for flow diagram

-Now we can connect all nodes using ConnectorViewModel.
+Now, you can connect all nodes using ConnectorViewModel.

 {% tabs %}
 {% highlight xaml %}